 Intermission: Welcome to the New Patient Group podcast where doctors, office managers, and other healthcare professionals learn how to thrive in today’s competitive marketplace by mastering the business, consumer, and marketing aspects of the practice.
 If you want to make more money, dominate the competition while working, spending, and stressing less, this podcast is for you.

-Now, your host: he is the leading authority in the new era of practice growth, founder and CEO of New Patient Group, Managing Partner of Wight Chat, speaker and consultant for Align Technology, the makers of Invisalign, author for the Benson Kapil resource, international motivational speaker, business and life coach Brian Wright.
+Now, your host: he is the leading authority in the new era of practice growth, founder and CEO of Orthodontic practice consultants, New Patient Group, Managing Partner of Wright Chat, speaker and consultant for Align Technology, the makers of Invisalign, author for the Benson Kapil resource, international motivational speaker, business and life coach Brian Wright.

 Brian: Welcome inside the broadcast booth, I hope your 2021 is going well.
 A lot of great things are coming up and I’m looking forward to speaking at the Schulman Group event in Naples, Florida coming up here in a couple weeks, that’s gonna be awesome.
 We’re at that event for the entire week, it’s Tuesday through Saturday, we’re going to have a booth there.
 For those of you who don’t know, we are the official digital marketing company for the Schulman Group.
 We handle their digital marketing for their company as a whole, and they’re also the preferred vendor for their members.
 We also have a lot of their members that really trust us for employee training and business coaching as well.
 It’s been a great partnership and I’m looking forward to discussing it.
 What I’m going to be talking about at the event is the $2 Million Two Employee practice.
 I’m going to be talking about the close to four-year journey of Dr. Bob Skopek.
 That is something they wanted me to talk about, because a lot of their members are having issues with employee turnover.
 People are leaving, they’re not coming back, and it’s hard to find people.